Icesito68/Port-Windows-11-Lge-devices/guide/English/update.md

 > This does not require a PC, but may fail if driver signatures change

 ##### Installing drivers
-> Download and extract the drivers archibe onto your device, then run the `OnlineUpdater.cmd` file
+> Download and extract the drivers archive onto your device, then run the `OnlineUpdater.cmd` file

 ##### Reboot your device
 > Once the drivers have finished installing